 Illegal mining causes deforestation.
 According to a study done by Sergio Arboleda University, between 1990 and 2010 at least 310,349 hectares of forest were cut every year.
 This represents more than 5,4% of the national territory.

 Also, it pollutes waters with mercury and cyanide which are used when mining for gold.
-According a report by the Environment Ministry and the Colombian Hydrology, Meteorology and Environmental Studies Institute (IDEAM) at least 200 tons of mercury are thrown into the rivers, especially in the Nariño, Chocó and Antioquia departments.
+According a report by the Environment Ministry and the Colombian Hydrology, Meteorology and Environmental Studies Institute (IDEAM) at least 200 tons of mercury are thrown IGNORE INTO the rivers, especially in the Nariño, Chocó and Antioquia departments.
 This is toxic both for humans and animals who drink it and also degrades the land.

 Species are also affected by this activity, for example, in the Caquetá River illegal mining affects the nesting of the Charapa Turtle (Podocnemis expansa) as the beach is completely destroyed and they have nowhere safe to leave their eggs.

 Another concerning fact is that in the Chocó department is Colombia’s gold producer, even though most of the exploited land has no legal permit.
 Between 2012 and 2013 the number of dredges increased by 180% causing the degradation of more than 64,000 hectares of land, added Barrera.
 WWF Colombia is currently promoting development projects that have an sustainable focus for the region and its people.

 More so, illegal mining causes social conflicts.
 According to the Global Environmental Justice Atlas, created by the Institute of Environmental Science and Technology (ICTA) at the Universitat Autonoma de Barcelona, Colombia is one of the countries with the most socio-environmental conflicts in the world and illegal mining causes most of them.